bchamby/chef-essentials-windows/README.md

 * Participant Guide

-This content can be found here: NOT YET RELEASED
+This content can be found here: https://opscode.box.com/s/hxmj8l537rybmy6ctv0on4x165fwg8vu

 ### Screencast Videos

-This content can be found here: NOT YET RELEASED
+This content can be found here: NOT YET CREATED

 ## Known Issues